fbpixelDo You Need to Take Progesterone After IUI? | Thomson Medical

 • Are managing conditions like polycystic ovary syndrome (PCOS) or endometriosis

-For more information about whether progesterone supplementation after an IUI treatment is necessary for your fertility condition, schedule an appointment with Thomson Fertility Centre.
+For more information about whether progesterone supplementation after an IUI treatment may be appropriate for your individual circumstances, schedule an appointment with Thomson Fertility Centre.

 Is there any reason why I should not take progesterone after IUI?

-Although progesterone supplements are generally safe and can support early conception, it doesn't mean your fertility specialist will necessarily recommend this treatment, particularly if you have:
+Although progesterone supplements are generally safe and are commonly used in fertility treatment, it doesn't mean your fertility specialist will necessarily recommend this treatment, particularly if you have:

 • Liver disorders